 5. Make Large Amounts of Classic Dishes

 Keep it simple.
-It’s much more cost effective to make large amounts of the classic Thanksgiving dishes.
+It’s much more cost effective to make large amounts of a few classic Thanksgiving dishes thank to serve many different dishes.

 People will not remember that you had four different kinds of desserts because in my experience, almost everyone wants pumpkin pie on Thanksgiving.
-If you have plenty of pumpkin pie (which is inexpensive to make) so that everyone gets as much as they want, no one will feel like they’re missing out on anything.
+If you have plenty of pumpkin pie (which is inexpensive to make), no one will feel like they’re missing out on anything.

 Stick with one meat: probably turkey.